roman-milk/roman-milk.github.io/babysitting-trouble.md

   "Help me Harry please don't let them do those nasty things to me again.
 No!
 I can't phone the police.
 My father will find out as he's a state judge.
 The newspapers will dig out the story because of his position and I'll become a laughing-stock.
 It might even be worse than that.
 The parents might make the police charge me."
 The words tumble from her lips unbidden.

   They waited listening to them searching for her like an innocent game of hide and seek only more lethal for the two of them.
 Harry couldn't help becoming excited.
 He had both arms wrapped around his babysitter feeling the warmth of her body through the thin gown.
 He could wait forever like this.
-Report_Story #3